-- 1. fever of 100 degrees Fahrenheit or higher in the past 24 hours; - 2. vomiting and/or diarrhea in the past 24 hours: - 3. itchy, red eyes with discharge; - 4. unknown rash;
+- 1. fever of 100.0 degrees Fahrenheit or higher in the past 24 hours;

+- 2. vomiting and/or diarrhea in the past 24 hours;

+- 3. itchy, red eyes with discharge;

+- 4. unknown rash;

-- ringworm (until treatment has been started);
+- 5. ringworm (until treatment has been started);

-- 6. live head lice or
+- 6. live head lice; or

 - 7. jaundice.

+An updated list of conditions for which the school must exclude students for health reasons can be provided by the school office.
 To protect students at school, students assessed with any of the signs and symptoms listed above will be sent home.